sebstec/ubuntu-intune/README.md

 ![](./images/scriptsadd.png)

-add all scripts from app-scripts/ (excluding the user-mode/ and windows/ directories and content), like so:
+add needed scripts from app-scripts/ (excluding the user-mode/ and windows/ directories and content), like so:

 ![](./images/setupdocker1.png)